nithelelias/DomInspector/README.md

  <div com="Poo as mypoo">{{mypoo.name}}</div>
 ```

-To make this happend you can use several propertie names:
+To make this happend you need to use a attribute dom name:
 ```
-data-bind, bind, data-com, com
+ com
 ```
 ### Tags, properties and actions